Burao: Geography and climate

 Burao's landscape is semi-desert and fairly flat.

 The Togdheer River runs through the town.
 It is often dry but subject to flooding.
 The river divides the city in half, and can be crossed via a newly built bridge in the city center.

 Weather in Burao, much like other inland towns in Somaliland, is very warm to hot and dry year-round.
 The city has a hot arid climate (Köppen BWh) in common with most of Somalia, although Burao's weather is moderated by altitude.
 The average daytime temperatures during the summer months of June and August can rise to 31 °C, with a low of 20 °C at night.
 The weather is cooler the rest of the year, averaging 27 °C during the day and 13 °C at nighttime.
 The city's limited rainfall of 222 mm usually comes with two peaks during April–May and October–November.

 Wildlife

 Due to the fertility and greenery of the region, wild animals come to the area either to breed or to graze on the grassland savannah.
-Prominent animals found locally include the kudu, wild boars, zebras, the Somali Wild Ass, warthogs, antelopes, the Somali sheep, wild goats, camels, and many different types of birds.
+Prominent animals found locally include the kudu, wild boar, zebra, Somali wild ass, warthog, antelope, the Somali sheep, wild goat, camel, and many different types of birds.
 Due south of Burao is a grassland savannah, which attracts many types of fauna to the region, including lions and leopards.

 Transportation

 Burao has a working bus system.
-Air transportation needs are served by the Burao Airport, which offers flights via Daallo Airlines to Hargeisa and other cities in the Horn of Africa, as well as international locations such as Addis Ababa and San'a.
+Air transportation needs are served by the Burao Airport, which offers flights via Daallo Airlines to Hargeisa and other cities in the Horn of Africa, as well as international locations such as Addis Ababa and San'aa.
 As of 2012, the airport's facilities are undergoing major renovations, supervised by the International Civil Aviation Organization (ICAO).